ansys/pre-commit-hooks/doc/source/getting-started/add-license-headers/faq.rst

     Licenses supported by ``REUSE`` can be found in the `spdx/license-list-data <https://github.com/spdx/license-list-data/tree/main/text>`_ repository.
-    Please select a license text file from that repository, and copy it to the ``LICENSES`` directory.
+    Select a license text file from that repository and copy it to the ``LICENSES`` directory.

 .. dropdown:: What should the start year be if my repository was created before the current year?
     :animate: fade-in-slide-down

-    If you are adding license headers to repositories that were started prior to the current year, add the ``--start_year`` argument with the year your first file was committed.
-For example, if ``start_year`` is 2023, the copyright statement would be ``Copyright (C) 2023 - 2025 ANSYS, Inc. and/or its affiliates.`` assuming the current year is 2025.
+    If you are adding license headers to repositories that were started prior to the current year, add the ``--start_year`` argument with the year that your first file was committed.
+For example, if ``start_year`` is 2023 and the current year is 2025, the copyright statement would
+    be:

+    ``Copyright (C) 2023 - 2025 ANSYS, Inc. and/or its affiliates.``